Industry & Peer Councils

 The Technology Council meets the 1st Thursday of the month.
 Everyone is welcome to attend to gain a better knowledge of current trends in the industry.

-Visit them on Facebook for more detailed information.
+Visit their website for more detailed information.

 They meet at a various times & locations each month.